 Agreeing to Receive Mental Health Services

-If you cannot understand what this means your nearest relative may explain this for you, or if you have appointed someone else in a health care directive, or applied to a judge to name someone else, that person may give permission.
+If an individual cannot understand what this means, their nearest relative may explain this to them, or if an individual has appointed someone else in a health care directive, or applied to a judge to name someone else, that person may give permission.

-If you are a voluntary inpatient and wish to leave treatment, a nurse can require you to stay for up to three hours for a doctor's examination if the nurse thinks it is necessary.
+If an individual is a voluntary inpatient and wishes to leave treatment, a nurse can require them to stay for up to three hours for a doctor's examination, if the nurse thinks it is necessary.

-Perhaps you need care and treatment for your mental health, but you are unable or unwilling to ask for help.
-Under exceptional circumstances, the Mental Health Services Act allows for you to receive care and treatment without your consent.
-The Act also protects your rights when you are unable or unwilling to ask for help.
+It maybe possible that an individual needs care and treatment for their mental health condition, but they are unable or unwilling to ask for or accept help.
+Under exceptional circumstances, The Mental Health Services Act allows an individual to receive care and treatment without their consent.
+The Act also protects an individual’s rights when they are unable or unwilling to ask for or accept help.

 This can happen in the following ways: